dtinth/vxchrome/README.md

 ## How to use

-Press `Ctrl+Shift+0` to start a stop the recognition in English language.
+- Press `Ctrl+Shift+0` to start a stop the recognition in English language.

-Press `Ctrl+Shift+9` to start a stop the recognition in Thai language.
+- Press `Ctrl+Shift+9` to start a stop the recognition in Thai language.

+- Go to `chrome://extensions/shortcuts` to customize the keyboard shortcuts to your liking.